How I Prepare Pictures for the Web With Photoshop

 Read The Manual

 The Photoshop manual has lots of information on scanning and color management.
 I won't repeat it or try to summarize it here.
-Chapter 3 describes getting images into Photoshop.
+RTFM.

 Input

-I have used four different ways of getting my pictures into the computer.
+I have used several different ways of getting my pictures into the computer.

 Processing